 Indirect evidence must highlight your role when you are submitting evidence that has been carried out through group work activities, for example, projects and assignments.
 Examples of Indirect evidence are:

-- Reflections, judgements by others (chef, trainer, colleagues...) - Description of competences developed in for instance volunteer work or at home will be discarded or will blur the important evidence
+- Reflections, judgements by others (chef, trainer, colleagues...) - Description of competences developed in for instance volunteer work or at home

 The evidence must be: